digitranslab/jumpstart/docs/versioned_docs/version-2.61.0/widgets/modal.md

 - **On close**

 :::info
-Just like any other event on ToolJet, you can set multiple handlers for the events supported by Modal.
+Just like any other event on JumpStart, you can set multiple handlers for the events supported by Modal.
 Check all the [actions here](/docs/category/actions-reference).
 :::

 </div>